A Tale of Two Networks

 “Trying to figure out which providers would close gaps for us in which areas … there was a lot of Google search, honestly.
-There’s [a state provider database], too, but a lot of the data is incorrect.
-They have doctors who have passed away or moved or things like that.
-So a lot of really manual research went into trying to figure out how to set up that network.”Taking the same approach to the more complex Medicare Managed Long-Term Care (MLTC) network seemed like a recipe for disaster.
+There’s a state provider database for us to use too, but a lot of the data is incorrect.
+They have doctors who have passed away, moved, or things like that.
+So a lot of manual research went into trying to figure out how to set up that network.”Taking the same approach to the more complex Medicare Managed Long-Term Care (MLTC) network seemed like a recipe for disaster.

 “It’s a lot more difficult on the Medicare side because of the time and distance requirements.
 And if we didn’t meet the requirements, we wouldn’t know about it until we actually submitted our network to the Centers for Medicare & Medicaid Services (CMS).
 Our application would get denied, and we wouldn’t get another shot until the following year.
 That’s why we started looking at Quest AnalyticsTM.”

 With the Medicaid experience still fresh in their minds, they turned to the Medicare network — but this time armed with tools and capabilities tailored to the task.
 The difference would be night and day.

-They’re building smarter, faster, and more cost-effectively.
+Building Provider Networks smarter, faster, and more cost-effectively.

-“It [Quest Enterprise Services] allows my contracting team to spend their time more effectively.
+“Quest Enterprise Services allows my contracting team to spend their time more effectively.
 They are actually contacting the providers that are going to get us to where we need to be, instead of potentially wasting time trying to contract with providers that won’t.
 It saves a tremendous amount of time.”

 “Before Quest Analytics, when the Executives would ask about network adequacy, I wasn’t 100% confident in the answers I would send them.
 Now, I can actually give them legitimate numbers that represent how adequate we are in any particular county.
 I’m much more confident in our numbers on the Medicare side because I can confirm them.
 I can see in real-time where we are and what gaps we’re closing.
 With the Medicaid side, we keep a manual spreadsheet.
-We submit it quarterly, and we don’t know where we stand until the state spits it back out and says, okay, these are all your gaps.
-And then you have a very short period of time to cure those gaps — when we didn’t realize that they existed in the first place!”
+We submit it quarterly, and we don’t know where we stand until the state sends us the results.
+And then you have a very short period of time to correct those gaps — when we didn’t realize that they existed in the first place.”

 “We know that CMS also uses Quest Analytics.
 So what we’re putting in there, we know that CMS is going to see the same thing.
 There’s not going to be any surprises.”